As UW-Madison gears up study abroad programs, students remain wary

 “Concerning possible travel restrictions from the EU, we are aware of this new recommendation and will be sharing specific information with students about individual programs as it becomes available,” said Steven Barcus, spokesperson for UW-Madison’s International Division.

 The department has yet to announce any further cancellations.
-Currently, 34 programs are still approved to reopen in the 2021-2022 academic year, including programs in Austria, Denmark, England, France, Germany, Ghana, Hungary, Ireland, Italy, Netherlands, Norway, South Korea, Spain, Sweden, Turks and even Italy.
+Currently, 34 programs are still approved for the fall, including programs in Austria, Denmark, England, France, Germany, Ghana, Hungary, Ireland, Italy, Netherlands, Norway, South Korea, Spain, Sweden, Turks and even Italy.

 Italy’s new requirements don’t necessarily limit travel to and from the U.S., but impose testing and self-isolation requirements.
 Travelers who have been in the U.S. in the last two weeks must present a negative COVID-19 test taken within three days of their arrival — regardless of their vaccination status.
 Unvaccinated travelers must also quarantine for five days after they arrive and then be tested for COVID again.